 Thomas M. Soloway

-Mast cells are the primary effector cells of allergic-inflammatory diseases of the skin and respiratory, which collectively affect millions of people worldwide.
+Mast cells are the primary effector cells of inflammatory diseases of the skin and respiratory, which collectively affect millions of people worldwide.
 In their most severe forms, these diseases are associated with significant morbidity.
 Despite significant investment in the field and the availability of several approved therapies, there remains a significant unmet need in the treatment of these diseases.

 Targeting mast cells directly through highly selective inhibition of KIT represents a novel therapeutic approach and may be key to achieving the clinical efficacy needed for broad symptomatic relief across a range of allergic and other inflammatory disorders.
 The ideal therapeutic profile would combine the target selectivity and potency of a biologic with the ease of administration that an oral small molecule affords.